centreon/centreon-documentation/versioned_docs/version-20.04/integrations/plugin-packs/procedures/hardware-servers-hp-snmp.md

 ## HP Insight Management Agent

-Warning: The following procedure is an example.
+> The following procedure is an example.
 Cannot be applied on all context.
 The procedure is for centos 6 and hp agent 9.5.

 The agent allows to get hardware information in SNMP.
 First, you need to